htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 will immediately enter Backfill/Busy without waiting to spawn another copy of the BOINC client.

-If the BOINC client ever exits on its own (which normally wouldn’t happen), the machine will go back to Backfill/Idle (transition **27**) where it will immediately attempt to respawn the BOINC client (and return to Backfill/Busy via transition **26**).
+If the BOINC client ever exits on its own (which normally wouldn't happen), the machine will go back to Backfill/Idle (transition **27**) where it will immediately attempt to respawn the BOINC client (and return to Backfill/Busy via transition **26**).